- FAMILY RECIPE: Colcannon.

 YOU LEARN SOMETHING NEW EVERYDAY…

 - It is also the name of a song about the dish.
 The song “Colcannon”, also called “The Skillet Pot”.
 This song is dedicated to all of those who have warm memories of the special treats our mothers, grandmothers, or aunts would make for us.
 They just knew what we loved and as a surprise we would get our favorite treat.
-It begins: